Blocked Tear Ducts

-It is common for new born babies tear ducts mot to work too well in the early weeks and months.
-It will usually clear over first few months and almost always by a year of age.
+It is common for new born babies tear ducts not to work too well in the early weeks and months.
+This will usually clear over first few months and almost always by a year of age.

-• If the white of the eye becomes pink and sore it may have become infected – see your pharmacist for advice (find a local pharmacy *here*)
+If the white of the eye becomes pink and sore, this can be a sign the eye may have become infected – see your pharmacist for advice.

-If your baby is less than a month old talk to your midwife or health visitor if you are worried it may be an infection – they can assess your baby’s eye and take a swab if they think it needs further investigation.
+If your baby is less than a month old talk to your midwife if you are worried, it may be an infection.
+They can assess your baby’s eye and take a swab if they think it needs further investigation.

-If the blocked tear duct is still a problem when your baby is a year old see your GP who may refer you for a specialist assessment.
+If the blocked tear duct is still a problem when your baby is a year old see your GP.
+They may refer you for a specialist assessment.

 Sticky eyes caused by viruses or bacteria make;

-If the eye continues to be inflamed and sore after a few days contact your GP surgery for an appointment to see one of the team.
-You may need antibiotic drops.
+If the eye continues to be inflamed and sore after a few days contact your GP surgery for an appointment to speak to one of the team.
+Your child may need antibiotic drops.